mustkem/github-repo-search/DOC.md

 ## /src

--This directory will have frontend code. index.js is the root file that will bootstrap the app and this file will import the App component.
+- This directory will have frontend code. index.js is the root file that will bootstrap the app and this file will import the App component.
 App component will have Router.js file.
 You can add your routers in this file and start adding new screens/pages.
--A store is created for state management, store will have multiple edux reducers and they are combined using combineReducers. folow the same folder structure and design for adding new reducers to it.
+- A store is created for state management, store will have multiple edux reducers and they are combined using combineReducers. folow the same folder structure and design for adding new reducers to it.
--Use centralised http client for api calling.
+- Use centralised http client for api calling.
 You can import the instance from /src/helpers/httpClient and stat calling the api using it.
--Add common components inside /src/cmponents directory.
+- Add common components inside /src/cmponents directory.
 This directory do have the common component used across diffrent pages and app.
--For styling CSS modules are used for below benifits Using CSS modules avoid namespace collision for CSS classes You can use the same CSS class in multiple CSS files You can confidently update any CSS file without worrying about affecting other pages Using CSS Modules generates random CSS classes when displayed in the browser and css will not override/overlap.
+- For styling CSS modules are used for below benifits Using CSS modules avoid namespace collision for CSS classes.
+  You can use the same CSS class in multiple CSS files.
+  You can confidently update any CSS file without worrying about affecting other pages.
+  Using CSS Modules generates random CSS classes when displayed in the browser and css will not override/overlap.

 - Folder structor of a component